If You Would Like To Volunteer

 Volunteering with LITA involves us getting to know you and then matching your interests with older adult residents.
 Select the program you are interested in:

-One-to-One Friends is the heart of LITA's face of friendship for the elderly and disabled.
+One-to-One Friends is the heart of LITA's face of friendship for older adults.
 We screen and match volunteers with residents of long-term care facilities for weekly visits.
+Over 60% of the elderly living in facilities receive very few visitors.
 LITA volunteers bring friendship, laughter, and something to look forward to for otherwise isolated elderly people.
-Over 60% of the elderly living in facilities receive very few visitors.

 When people move into a long-term care facility, they often leave a beloved pet behind.
 This is a devastating separation from their companion.
 With The Pet Connection, volunteers bring their pets as part of their weekly visits.
 Pet therapy visits help pet lovers make connections with people who have not been responsive to other types of interactions.
 LITA accepts well behaved pets with basic obedience and commands mastered.
 The Canine Good Citizen Test is the guideline to behaviors needed to be a successful Pet Connection friend.